SarpedonTD/sarpedontd.github.io/_posts/2022-11-20-Legion-Maps.md

 Finally, there is an auto-completion capability as well: https://discord.com/developers/docs/interactions/application-commands#autocomplete.
 Lots of way to improve the simple command with Discord features.

-So that's a brief random walk through bots, maps, Legion, and rivals.
+So that's a brief random walk through bots, maps, Legion, and Rivals.
 The intent is there will be a few more Legion related posts!

 Visit 13lade's Twitch: https://www.twitch.tv/13lade
 There's a Rivals tournament facilitated by Legion today on this channel!